Covered Strangle

 Tips & Best Practices

-- 3The extra premium is real income — but so is the risk.
+- 3The extra premium from the short put is real income — but so is the risk.
+Calculate the effective cost of double ownership before entering.

 See it in action